-Split core samples are crushed to 90% minus 2 to 3 millimetres.
+Split core samples are crushed to 90% minus two to three mm.
 A one kg subsample is then riffle split from the crushed sample and then pulverized to 90% minus 200 mesh pulp.
 A 150 gram sub-sample is split off by taking multiple scoops from the pulverized 200 mesh pulp, which is then placed in a sealed kraft envelope.